cesium-tv/videosrc/README.rst

 ********
 Utilizes the PeerTube REST API to fetch video information.

+Odysee
+******
+Utilizes the Odysee REST API to fetch video information.

 Rumble
 ******
 Uses web scraping to fetch video information.
 Utilizes Chromium to allow Javascript execution.

 Timcast
 *******
+Uses pyppeteer to login and scrape video urls, then fetches video data from Rumble.

+Twitter
+*******
+Uses snscrape to scrape media from a user's tweets.